dmitrdv123/janedoe/README.md

   - withdraw all for arb
   - a lot of errors
 - account: payment settings page - there is a blink when warning "no blockchains" shown despite it is exist
+- installer: create and reimport all wallet to central wallet

 disputable:
 - all: start to use bun instead of nodejs - https://bun.sh/guides.
 Since it should be much faster